ChristopherALee/StarDOM/README.md

 }
 ```

-See below for code snippet of other available DOM manipulation methods:
+See below for a few other available DOM manipulation methods:
 ``` javascript
 class DOMNodeCollection {
   constructor(htmlEls) {